Recently, I had a really interesting conversation with my dad, a captain on our local police force, about "the stats."

 This doesn't mean you need to be a passive entity that never asks for anything.
 You'd be surprised to learn what I've found (through data, not opinion) to be neutral.
 A single casual pop-up is actually neutral, despite what armchair marketers might tell you.

 Spamming your users?
-That isn't neutral, and surprise—it'll come back to bite you in the ass.
+That isn't neutral, and surprise—it'll come back to bite you.

 Starting with a neutral+ experience threshold means caring about your users: